djedie/couple-communication-worksheets/README.md

 ## License

-These materials are shared under a Creative Commons Attribution–NonCommercial license.
+This project is released under the **MIT License**.

-You are free to use, adapt, and share them for non-commercial purposes, with attribution.
+You are free to:
+- use
+- copy
+- modify
+- merge
+- publish
+- distribute
+- sublicense
+- sell copies

+As long as the original copyright and license notice are included.

+See the [`LICENSE`](./LICENSE) file for full details.